Phishing is still the number one way attackers get in

 Phishing works because it targets people, not technology.
 A well-crafted message creates urgency — a fake invoice, a password-expiry warning, a note that looks like it’s from a manager — and urgency makes people skip the careful checks they would normally make.

 Attackers have also raised their game.
 Modern phishing emails are well written, copy real branding, and increasingly use information scraped from social media to feel personal.
-The era of obvious typos and broken English is largely over.
+AI tooling has made flawless, tailored messages cheap to produce at scale — the era of obvious typos and broken English is largely over.
+Our piece on AI-powered scams and deepfakes covers where this is heading.

 What actually reduces the risk